 The Rise of Militarism and Dictators

 Adolf Hitler was open with these antisemitic feelings in his 1925 autobiography Mein Kampf.
-He gained popularity by blaming others for Germany's problems and was named Chancellor of the country in 1933.
+He gained popularity by blaming the Treaty of Versailles and others for Germany's problems and was named Chancellor in 1933.
 He assumed the title of "Führer" the next year and Germany became a dictatorship under his control.
-Hitler gained more support when he flexed his military muscle: his forces invaded Poland by surprise in 1939, followed by a string of invasions in Europe, including Denmark, Norway, and France in 1940.

-Repeating some of the steps from World War I, Germany entered into another war time alliance; this time, it was with Japan and Italy, and they were known as the Axis Powers.
+Repeating some of the steps from World War I, Germany later entered into another war time alliance.
+This time, it was with Japan and Italy, and they were known as the Axis Powers.

 Italy would follow a similar journey to that of Germany.
 Fascism was a political ideology that gained traction in the 1920s, especially with the rise of the National Fascist Party.